mohamed255255/Parking-Reservation-System/README.md

     - Implemented idempotency using a dedicated table and DB pesmistic locking to prevent duplicate charges
     - When users arrive at the physical location and scan the QR code (each QR code represents a specific **slot number + garage ID**), they are redirected to a payment iframe
     - Calculated parking fees dynamically based on stay duration
-    - Sent automated email receipts upon successful
+    - Sent automated email receipts for the payment status
     - Failed payments changes reservation to **FAILED** and release the slot immediately

 -  **Deployment & Reliability**